itzg/docker-minecraft-server/README.md

 If you have attached a host directory to the `/data` volume, then you can install plugins within the `plugins` subdirectory.
 You can also [attach a `/plugins` volume](#deploying-plugins-from-attached-volume).
 If you add plugins while the container is running, you'll need to restart it to pick those up.

-## Running a PaperSpigot server
+## Running a Paper server

-Enable PaperSpigot server mode by adding a `-e TYPE=PAPER` to your command-line.
+Enable Paper server mode by adding a `-e TYPE=PAPER` to your command-line.

 By default the container will run the latest build of [Paper server](https://papermc.io/downloads) but you can also choose to run a specific build with `-e PAPERBUILD=205`.